Yi3d/l4d2-linux-patches/README.md

  - Main Menu Background not changing at all
  - Ideal launch options (Vulkan)
  - Crashing in some campaigns
- - Some other random console error
+ - Misc.
+Console errors
+ - Higher audio latency

 # Install

+### Optional Requirements

+- The lib32-harfbuzz package on your distro, see the following common packages:

+- Arch-based:

+`sudo pacman -S lib32-harfbuzz harfbuzz`

+- Debian/Ubuntu-based (Untested)

+`sudo apt install harfbuzz:i386`

+- Fedora-based (Untested)

+`sudo dnf install harfbuzz`

+If you have a different package manager (eg. Nix), just look it up or build harfbuzz with 32-bit support.

 > [!WARNING]
 > Ideally you should do this on a fresh installation of Left 4 Dead 2 (to avoid potential issues), but you can do this on a modified install.

 > [!NOTE]
-> Skip step 6 and 7 if you don't want to fix the HTML within Left 4 Dead 2.
+> Skip step 5 if you don't want to fix the HTML within Left 4 Dead 2.
 It can be obnoxious on malicious servers (Lewd 4 Dead).

 1. Click the code button, then click download ZIP.
 2. Extract the zip with any program.
 3. Go to steam, right click Left 4 Dead 2 in the game list: Manage > Browse Local Files.
 4. Copy the contents within the `l4d2-linux-patches-main` folder (excluding the README.md and LICENSE) to the main `Left 4 Dead 2` folder.
-5. Navigate to `Left 4 Dead 2/bin` and delete `libharfbuzz.so.0`.
+5. [*Optional*] Navigate to `Left 4 Dead 2/bin` and delete `libharfbuzz.so.0`.
+If you do this, you should have harfbuzz installed on your system for the CEF to be functional.
-6. Make sure `lib32-harfbuzz` is installed on your system.
-Look up `harfbuzz 32 bit DISTRO NAME` to find the relevant package.
-7. Go back to steam, right click Left 4 Dead 2 in the game list: Properties > Launch Options.
-Add the following: `+map credits +mp_gamemode gunbrain -vulkan -novid -background $(shuf -i 1-5 -n 1)`
+6. Go back to steam, right click Left 4 Dead 2 in the game list: Properties > Launch Options.
+Add the following depending on if you are using x11 or Wayland:

+- Wayland:

+`PULSE_LATENCY_MSEC=60 SDL_VIDEODRIVER=wayland STEAM_COMPAT_RUNTIME_SDL2=1 %command% +map credits +mp_gamemode gunbrain +snd_mixahead 0.056 -vulkan -novid -background $(shuf -i 1-5 -n 1)`

+- X11:

+`PULSE_LATENCY_MSEC=60 STEAM_COMPAT_RUNTIME_SDL2=1 %command% +map credits +mp_gamemode gunbrain +snd_mixahead 0.056 -vulkan -novid -background $(shuf -i 1-5 -n 1)`

-8. Launch the game and confirm you get a loading screen with `Joining a Disabling Tracers... game.`
+7. Launch the game and confirm you get a loading screen with `Joining a Disabling Tracers... game.`
-9. Navigate to Options > Keyboard/Mouse > Raw Mouse Input > Disabled.
+8. Navigate to Options > Keyboard/Mouse > Raw Mouse Input > Disabled.
 Also turn off subtitles as it can rarely crash on certain custom campaigns.
-10. If so, success!
+9. If so, success!
 Make sure to set `Options > Audio > Speaker Configuration > Headphones` each time you launch the game.

 # Additional Guides